SubramanyaNR/platformatory.github.io/contact.md

 # Say Hello

-We're based in Bengaluru and  San Francisco (although we work remotely).
-If you're looking for a partnership, we're available for a conversation in real life at both places.You can also book a video chat <insert video conferencing tool> or talk to us asynchronously via email.
+We're an emerging global consultancy with a niche around platform & product engineering.
+We're hiring in the US, India and EMEA for 100% remote roles.
+If you're looking for a partnership (or a career opportunity), get in touch and we'll talk.